Skip to main content

 图示 _描述已自动生成

-• Creating a multivalue index:
+• Create a multivalued index:

 CREATE INDEX zips ON customers ( (CAST(custinfo->'$.zipcode' AS UNSIGNED ARRAY)) );